 The Sports and Exercise Safety in Finland Program (LiVE)

 Sports activities are considered to be beneficial to health.
-On the other hand, participating in sports can also be dangerous by increasing the risk of acute and overuse injuries.
+On the other hand, participating in sports can also be harmful by increasing the risk of injuries.

 Number of sports injuries has increased considerably in Finland during the past decades, and today, sports injuries are the most common injury type in our country.
 Treating of these injuries is often difficult, expensive, and time consuming, and thus, preventive strategies and activities are justified on individual as well as medical and economic grounds.